Outdoor Research Ghost Rain Hat

-The Ghost is also just as tough, but even sneakier.
-And I won't permanently crush it with an ill-placed step, backpack, or visit by a family dog.
-(Note: the Keen trail sandals from last summer's Lake Tahoe are trip still need washing and Nikwax Nubuk & Suede Proof treatment).
+The Ghost is also just as tough and durable as the S'brero, but sneakier in its' options.
+I won't permanently crush it with an ill-placed step, backpack, visit by a family dog, or in a suit-case.
+(Note: sorry that the Keen trail sandals from last summer's Lake Tahoe are trip still need washing and Nikwax Nubuk & Suede Proof treatment).

 The Ghost appears to be a strategically designed product!
 Its first generation shown here is actually nearly perfect.
 OR does their homework and I've learned to appreciate and trust their developments.
 Their gear thus tends to evolve, improving over time.
 Water repellent surface finishes, fabrics, strength and formability of wire in rim, Velcro side tabs to protect from wind flapping or expose skin as desired, etc ...
 I suspect might even improve over time.
 Might even someday come in Black/Purple for my Wife?

 The Ghost Rain Hat has a similarly shaped weatherproof cousin called the Olympia for those that want more style control with more rim wire stiffness to set form shape, without with increased ventilation options.
 Olympia has Pertex rather than Gore Tex.
 Olympia's less ventilated design would give it uses targeted for less aerobic activities, such as walking, horseback riding, and rodeo watching, where some extra warmth might be appreciated too.

 The Ghost RAIN Hat, even suggested in name, is NOT a hot weather sun hat.
 For that, I see others liking the Tilley Airflow or Sundog types with neck skirt.
 I use a one, which I will be reviewing shortly.